Dental Fillings in Houston

 We’ve all been warned of getting a cavity because of harmful bacteria that cause tooth decay.
 Acids, starches, and sugars penetrate the tooth, and thus a cavity is born.
 The good news is that a cavity in the beginning stages only causes a breakdown of a small part of the tooth.
 Often, a tooth in the very beginning stages of a cavity can repair its own enamel if the patient observes better preventive measures and oral hygiene practices.
 For dental fillings in Houston, TX, schedule your appointment today.

 Once the bacteria have been removed from the tooth and the affected weak tooth remnants cleared, teeth-colored composite fillings are used to restore the tooth and bring it back to its original shape.
 Cavity fillings in teeth restore any cracked or misshaped parts of the tooth so that further bacteria cannot enter where additional decays can present themselves.
 A cavity can be filled with a variety of different composite fillings and can be determined by our team of skilled dentists.

 Selecting Dental Fillings in Houston

-- Zirconia – Cavities can be restored by Zirconia porcelain thru the use of Inlays or Onlays instead of composite fillings.
+Zirconia - Cavities can be restored by Zirconia porcelain thru the use of Inlays or Onlays instead of composite fillings.
 An impression is made of the cavity-free tooth and sent to a laboratory to fabricate the Zirconia restoration; a temporary filling is placed in preparation while the restoration is being produced.
-At a second visit, usually 7 days after, the temporary filling is removed and the Zirconia filling is cemented in the cavity-free tooth.
-Zirconia fillings are stronger, more aesthetically pleasing, and longer lasting than composite restoration but are finished in 2 visits versus composites, which are finalized in 1 visit.
+At a second visit, usually, seven days after, the temporary filling is removed, and the Zirconia filling is cemented in the cavity-free tooth.
+Zirconia fillings are stronger, more aesthetically pleasing, and longer lasting than composite restoration but are finished in two visits versus composites, which are finalized in one visit.